 The OCMP has been evaluated and determined to be consistent with the various goals and policies of the County General Plan.
-The OCMPOff Channel Mining Plan, together with the Cache Creek Resources Management Plan (CCRMP), will-constitute the Cache creek Area Plan (CCAP), which provides the necessary structure and policies policy framework for implementing athis program to manage the wide variety of resources associated with the creek, including habitat, water resources, aggregate, agriculture, and recreation.
-One of the means for implementing this program is the adoption of newThe County's off-channel surface mining ordinance, and reclamation ordinances, as well as a new and in-channel stream maintenance ordinance all implement the policy framework.
-These ordinances will include specific performance standards that for ensureing that the goals and objectives spelled out in the OCMP and CCRMP are achieved.

-Provisions are also made in the CCRMP for establishing an ongoing Technical Advisory Committee (TAC), to continue charged with monitoring and studying Cache Creek, as it responds to the programs carried out within the plans and ordinances.
-The Committee will makes recommendations, as appropriate, to ensure that management is responsive to the dynamic nature of the creek.
-Although each plan whas been prepared as a stand-alone document, they were adopted as two co-equal parts of the CCAP and have been implemented in concert with one another since adoption it is intended that the final OCMP and CCRMP will be joined together after adoption, as one printed document entitled the Cache Creek Area Plan.
+The OCMP, together with the CCRMP, constitute the Cache Creek Area Plan (CCAP), which provides the policy framework for implementing this program to manage the wide variety of resources associated with the creek, including habitat, water resources, aggregate, agriculture, and recreation.
+The County's off-channel surface mining ordinance, reclamation ordinance, and in-channel maintenance ordinance all implement the policy framework.
+These ordinances include specific performance standards that ensure that the goals and objectives spelled out in the OCMP and CCRMP are achieved.
+Provisions are also made in the CCRMP for an on-going Technical Advisory Committee (TAC) charged with monitoring and studying Cache Creek as it responds to the programs carried out within the plans and ordinances.
+The Committee makes recommendations, as appropriate, to ensure that management is responsive to the dynamic nature of the creek.
+Although each plan was prepared as a standalone document, they were adopted as two co-equal parts of the CCAP and have been implemented in concert with one another since adoption.